sohmod/autodraf/README.md

 Window 10 without glitches.

 # Video Tutorial
-The video tutorial is available here: http://youtu.be/ZT-d9YCbWw4?a
+A video tutorial on how to use the application is available here: http://youtu.be/ZT-d9YCbWw4?a